cucumber/docs/content/docs/cucumber/api.md

 {{% /tip %}}

 ### Tag expressions
-A tag expression is simply an *infix boolean expression*.
+A tag expression is an *infix boolean expression*.
 Below are some examples:

 Expression           | Description
 ---------------------|---------------------------------------------------------: